 4 min reading time

 At LearnUpon, our team’s success comes from our ability to support one another, deliver consistency in our daily activities, and strive for the best possible solution that will make a real difference to our customers.
-In this Life at LearnUpon post, Laura Scully talks about her journey to becoming Learnupon’s first-ever Sales Engineer.
+In this Life at LearnUpon post, Laura Scully talks about her journey to becoming LearnUpon’s first-ever Sales Engineer.
 She shares her career path, what it’s like to set up a new function in the company, and offers advice to anyone considering a similar role.
+Laura now leads the Sales Engineering function.

 Tell us a bit about your background